Synthird/is-github-user-for-hire/README.md

 # Is GitHub user available for hire

-A site for checking if a GitHub user has their "Available for hire" setting on.
+A site for checking if a GitHub user has their [Available for hire](https://docs.github.com/en/account-and-profile/how-tos/setting-up-and-managing-your-personal-account-on-github/managing-user-account-settings/about-available-for-hire) setting on.

 ## Built with